All Episodes

 It's so reminiscent of when I first went out in support of Donald Trump.

-I mean, I had one conservative after another, just just ripping me to shreds, tearing me down, questioning whether I'm a true, real conservative, which I have been consistently on the radio now for 35 plus years and 26 and a half years on Fox News.
+I mean, I had one conservative after another just ripping me to shreds, tearing me down, questioning whether I'm a true, real conservative, which I have been consistently on the radio now for 35 plus years and 26 and a half years on Fox News.

 And guess what?

-I was right, and all of my critics were wrong, and eventually most of them even came around and said, Oh, Hannity was right.
+And eventually most of them even came around and said, oh, Hannity was right.

 Well, they didn't quite say it that way.